Deployment orchestration↑

 Set the

-environment variable to enable communication with theprotect-client
+PROTECT_ADDRESSenvironment variable to enable communication with theprotect-clientbackground service by running: -

 Confirm that the

-Start an example web server using the generated certificate and key.
+Start an example web server using the generated certificate and key:

 -